Oral Mechanism Examination

 What is an Oral Mechanism Examination?

-An Oral Mechanism Examination (OME), also known as an oral mech exam, is a comprehensive assessment conducted by medical professionals, particularly speech-language pathologists (SLPs), to evaluate the structures and functions of the mouth and related areas that impact speech production.
-This thorough examination involves assessing various components such as the lips, tongue, teeth, hard palate and soft palate, throat, jaw, cheeks, and cranial nerves.
+An Oral Mechanism Examination (OME), also known as an oral mech exam, oral peripheral exam, or oral-facial exam, is a comprehensive assessment, often a component of a comprehensive speech evaluation, conducted by medical professionals, particularly speech-language pathologists (SLPs).
+This exam aims to evaluate the structures and functions of the mouth and related areas that impact speech production.
+It involves assessing various components such as the lips, tongue, teeth, hard palate and soft palate, throat, jaw, cheeks, and cranial nerves.

 During the oral mechanism exam, the SLP doctor or other medical professionals may use tools like tongue depressors to observe the oral cavity, evaluate a range of motion, and assess the presence of any structural abnormalities or functional issues.
 They may also check for a gag reflex, enlarged tonsils, bifid uvula, or missing teeth, which can impact speech production.